aryabvijay/refactored-spoon/README.md

 Note: The strategy is illustrative, not financial advice.
 Prices are fetched live, and allocations are simplified; users can replace price_provider with a different source or modify the allocation logic.

+# Planned Updates
+We intend to start doing sentiment analysis of the headlines to inform a (potentially less naive) buy strategy.

 # Setup
 Clone the repository using `git clone https://github.com/yourusername/yourrepo.git` and `cd yourrepo`.
 Install dependencies with `pip install feedparser yfinance`.
 Update `ticker_dict.py` with your list of tickers and company names if needed.
 Optionally, set paths in `feed_logger.py` such as `LOG_FILE`, `SEEN_FILE`, and `FEED_URL`.